Categories

 Leadership & Governance Tools & Guidance

-In today’s digital-first environment, local government leaders face complex decisions that impact everything from service delivery to public trust.
-Whether evaluating new technologies, managing vendor relationships, or allocating budgets, cybersecurity must be part of the conversation—not an afterthought.
+In today’s digital-first environment, local government leaders face complex decisions that impact everything from emergency service delivery to the sanctity of public trust.
+Whether you are evaluating a smart-city initiative, managing vendor ecosystems, or passing a budget, cybersecurity is the foundation of your legacy.
+It cannot be a technical afterthought; it must be a governance cornerstone.

 Use this checklist to guide discussions and ensure cybersecurity is considered at every stage of planning and implementation: